-After seven workouts Coach George Gaunder is beginning to sift the men from the boys at Bishop Montgomery High as the school knocks off drills un-til Monday afternoon.
+After seven workouts Coach George Gaunder is beginning to sift the men from the boys at Bishep Montgomery High as the school knocks off drills un-til Monday afternoon.

-Gaunder - who says he's concentrating primarily on fundamentals in these early shoulder-bumping sessions - has a fair idea of what could be the Winder's distingt build be the Knights' starting backfield combo for the season opener against Loyola in two weeks.
+til Monday afternoon.
+Gaunder - who says he's concentrating primarily on fundamentals in these early shoulder-bumping sessions - has a fair idea of what could be the Knights' starting back-field combo for the season opener against Loyola in two weeks. weeks.

-SO FAR - although there has been just one scrimmage session - halfbacks Dick Cor-win and Dick Moore, fullback Bob Early, and quarterback John Clark have been impressive.
+SO FAR - although there has been just one scrimmage session - halfbacks Dick Cor-win and Dick Moore, fullback Beb Forther and cumatorheau Bob Early, and quarterback John Clark have been impres-

-"We have a great lack of tackles and guards and a host of ends and backs," Gaunder - in his first year at Mont-gomery said Friday in a brief evaluation of the Knights' personnel.
+"We have a great lack of tackles and guards and a host of ends and backs," Gaunder - in his first year at Mont-gomery said Friday in a brief evaluation of the Knights' perball braintrust is forming ideas about the players, slowly but surely the host of ends and